pablodcruz/Mexico250210/review-notes/week4-review.md

 **Additional Key Points**:
 - Spring Data supports **derived query methods**, e.g. `findByName`, `findByUsername`, etc.
 - Spring Data requires an underlying ORM (often Hibernate).
 It generates the boilerplate for standard DB interactions.
+- **Property Expressions**: Refer to the chaining of properties within method names.
+    - These expressions form the `findBy`, `readBy`, `getBy`, and `queryBy` parts in method names defined in the Spring Data JPA repository interfaces.
+    - Property expression could match more than one property (e.g., when the properties have the same name but are in different nested paths).
+Spring Data JPA provides a `@Param` annotation to disambiguate in these cases.
 - **Transaction Management** is typically handled with `@Transactional`, often placed on service methods.
 - **Propagation** levels such as `REQUIRED`, `NEVER`, etc., control how nested transactions behave.